charlie89/syslogng-web/README.md

 Webapp which shows syslog-ng logs from mongodb sources

+## Looking for maintainer

+I do not work on syslogng-web anymore.
+I moved to a systemd-backed system which offers web tools which do exactly what syslogng-web does, but using different backends and tools.

+Feel free to fork this!

 ## Installing syslogng-web

 Follow the instructions below to setup a fully working copy of **syslogng-web** on your host.